Parkinson's Disease: Q&A About Early Warning Signs

 A: A true determination of Parkinson's disease is a clinical diagnosis, which means certain motor symptoms have to be present, but we now know more about some early signs of Parkinson's disease that, while they don't always lead to the condition, are connected.

-In terms of how early we can detect, we can detect a mutation that is associated with increased risk of Parkinson’s as early as birth.
-In the minority of patients who may have a known Parkinson’s-related genetic mutation (about 10 percent), that gene could be tested for at any time in life.
-At the same time, that’s not diagnosing Parkinson’s; it’s just identifying the risk.
+In terms of how early we can detect, we can detect a mutation that is associated with an increased risk of Parkinson's as early as birth.
+In the minority of patients who may have a known Parkinson's-related genetic mutation (about 10 percent), that gene could be tested for at any time in life.
+At the same time, that's not diagnosing Parkinson's; it's just identifying the risk.

 Early warning signs are what we call prodromal, or preclinical, symptoms.
 Prodromal symptoms are an early warning sign that someone might get Parkinson's disease.
 Though some of these symptoms have a very high probability of signaling future Parkinson's, having one or more of them is still not a 100 percent probability.
 Some prodromal symptoms are loss of sense of smell, REM behavior disorder, anxiety or depression, and constipation.

-People actually lose their sense of smell with Parkinson's?
+Do people actually lose their sense of smell with Parkinson's?

 A: Yes.
 It's a condition called anosmia, and if you have it with no other disease (no other cause of a loss of sense of smell), you have at least a 50 percent chance of developing Parkinson's disease in the next five to 10 years.
 What happens is that alpha-synuclein, the protein that clumps in the part of the brain that regulates dopamine and leads to Parkinson's disease, also aggregates in the olfactory bulb, the part of the brain responsible for your sense of smell.
 This happens well before the protein accumulations cause motor symptoms.

 What is REM behavior disorder, and how is it connected to Parkinson's?